immunant/IA2-Phase2/docs/usage.md

 Also if the rewriter produces a linker args file for a given compartment (i.e. a `.ld` file), you must include `-Wl,@/path/to/generated_linker_args_$PKEY.ld` when linking that DSO.

+## Using Thread Local Storage

+When using TLS in a containerized app, you'll need to run the `pad-tls` tool on all shared objects in the app.
+This includes `libc.so` as libc initializes TLS.
+If you're seeing compartment violations when accessing TLS then you likely need to run `pad-tls` on the relevant.
+The tool can be found at `$IA2_PATH/build/tools/pad-tls/pad-tls`.